 When it comes to teeth grinding and TMJ, there is a definite link.
 Stress or anxiety can cause the jaw muscles to become overactive leading to teeth grinding during sleep which could contribute toward developing TMJ and other related issues with your jaw.
 To successfully manage and treat these problems, you need treatment for both physical symptoms and psychological elements of the condition.
 But why does stress lead us down this path?
 What treatments are available for dealing with stress-related conditions such as tooth grinding?
 Answering questions like this might help you find effective solutions that improve your overall well-being in the long term.

 Dealing with teeth grinding and TMJ can be stressful, but there are lifestyle changes you can make that may reduce your stress.
 Exercising regularly is a great way to destress as well as getting enough sleep each night.
 Healthy breathing patterns throughout the day could also help relieve symptoms of these conditions.
 Trying out yoga or meditation as an additional form of relaxation might prove beneficial in reducing stress levels too.
-Your dentist might also recommend wearing a night guard at night time if they think it necessary.
+Your dentist might also recommend wearing a mouth guard at night time if they think it necessary.
 This will protect your teeth from further damage due to any grinding habits during sleep.
 Lastly, depending on how serious your situation is, medications prescribed by either dentists or physicians may need to come into play for treating both physical and emotional elements associated with these conditions.

 When it comes to treating TMJ, many doctors suggest physical therapy as the primary choice for reducing any pain associated with this disorder.
 This is because by exercising the muscles around your jawbone you can reduce tension in those areas that cause discomfort when using your jaw.
 Other non-invasive treatments such as electrical stimulation, ultrasound and cold/heat compresses are also potential solutions for managing symptoms concerning TMJ or even biofeedback if a patient wishes to gain more control over their body's signals before they start tensing up involuntarily.